Lachlan Mackinnon (Royal Navy officer): Return to service

 On 19 October, as the convoy approached the British Isles, Mackinnon sighted a U-boat 100 yards ahead.
 Assyrian went full ahead to ram her, making 10 knots for the first time in recent memory and chasing the enemy ship for 40 minutes.
 However, Assyrian's main gun was astern, she was unable to bring any of her small guns to bear, and slowly the U-boat drew away.
 Now ahead of the convoy, with no escorts around, the old ship was vulnerable.
 Two torpedoes missed her but a third caught her on the starboard side stopping the engines and putting out her lights.
 Both ship's boats were damaged in the explosion and most of the surviving crew took to the life-rafts.
 A sinking merchantman drifted down upon the Assyrian, her pit props rolling off and further damaging the ship and sinking one of the life-rafts which had been launched.
 A small group including the ship's Master, the Chief Officer and Mackinnon were stranded aboard the sinking ship.
 They set to building a raft out of whatever they could find and launched it as the ship went down.
 The raft fell to bits as it hit the water.
 Mackinnon, then 58, went into the cold North Atlantic.
 He swam to a plank and hung on.
 The Grimsby-class sloop HMS Leith found him at the very end of his strength, unable to swim or grasp a rope.
 They hoisted him aboard in a net.

 Mackinnon developed pneumonia and barely survived.
 Though he recovered somewhat and tried to get back to sea, he was put on the retired list.
 His health was permanently impaired and he died in 1948 at age of 65.

 It was only the second convoy to be attacked by the new "wolfpack" tactics of German submarines.
 Some 20 of the 35 ships were sunk, including the commodore's ship.
 There is no sense that the disaster was in any way due to Mackinnon's efforts.

 Family

-MacKinnon married Imogen Lorna Sayers Lee; they had two sons and two daughters.
-Both sons, Alan Hood Ian Mackinnon and Dan Stuart Mackinnon, were killed within months of each other, on active service, in 1947.
+Mackinnon married Imogen Lorna Sayers Lee; they had two sons and two daughters.